Career Guide to JMU Majors: Dietetics

 Common majors or minors that complement this major

-There are no common combinations but some examples might be Biology, Chemistry, Modern Foreign Language, Family Studies, Gerontology, Health Communication, Kinesiology, Psychology, Health Sciences - Public Health Education concentration, Statistics, Substance Abuse Intervention, Women’s Studies, or Writing, Rhetoric and Technical Communication.
+There are no common combinations but some examples might be Biology, Chemistry, Chronic Illness, Modern Foreign Language, Family Studies, Gerontology, Health Communication, Kinesiology, Psychology, Health Sciences - Public Health Education concentration, Statistics, Substance Abuse Intervention, Women’s Studies, or Writing, Rhetoric and Technical Communication.

 Self-direction is essential; industriousness, interest in cooking, relating and working well with others, and of course, one must have a great interest in the field of nutrition.